skrishnan2001/COVID-19-Conversational-Chatbot/README.md

 If this doesn't work try : `$ heroku logs -a <application_name>`

-The English and Tamil chatbots can be tested in chatbot.html which is placed inside englishbot and tamilbot folders in the master branch
+The English and Tamil chatbots can be tested in chatbot.html which is placed inside englishbot and tamilbot folders in the master branch <br>
-The webpage is yet to be hosted.
+The webpage is yet to be hosted. <br>
-To chat with the EnglishBot in Telegram, please use <https://t.me/covid_englishbot>
-The voice assistant is ready and working as a separate app created with the help of AimyBox Assisstant(The files can be found in Android Files folder in master branch)
+To chat with the EnglishBot in Telegram, please use <https://t.me/covid_englishbot> <br> The voice assistant is ready and working as a separate app created with the help of AimyBox Assisstant(The files can be found in Android Files folder in master branch)<br>